Soft Rum Raisin Buns: A Bread Machine Recipe

 Raisin rolls are a fond memory of my days as an exchange student in Holland.
 Adding raisins to these rum buns results in a delicious collision of flavors.

-Helen Corbitt inspired me with a recipe titled “Rum Buns” in her book, Helen Corbitt’s Cookbook.
+Helen Corbitt inspired me with a recipe titled “Rum Buns” in her book, Helen Corbitt’s Cookbook(paid link).
 Her recipe uses a brioche-type dough, but I wanted something a little easier.

 My favorite dinner roll recipe, Classic Dinner Rolls, gets a makeover to produce these Soft Rum Buns with Raisins.
 Rum-flavored icing and raisins make these my favorite breakfast rolls.
 I could eat them all day.

-• MILK: Any kind of milk will work, but the higher the fat content, the richer and more delicious the bread.
+• MILK: Any milk will work, but the higher the fat content, the richer and more delicious the bread.
+Cool milk is best unless your kitchen is extremely cold.

 • EGG: All of my recipes are formulated with large eggs.
 If you have smaller or larger eggs, adjust the liquid (milk) accordingly.